 - The Instructor Plan, assignment sheets, and other documents are available on Brightspace.
-Check back frequently to ensure you are up to date on course content. - I am here to help!
-If you need clarification or would like me to look at a project or outline, please do not hesitate to ask.
+Check back frequently to ensure you are up to date on course content. - Online learning requires a great deal of personal discipline and planning.
+Please make sure you are doing what you need to stay on top of assignments and speeches. - I am here to help!
+If you need clarification or would like me to look at a speech or outline, please do not hesitate to ask.
 It is up to you to take initiative and ask for help.